ok-john/feuille/README.md

 [Cosmopolitan libc](http://justine.lol/cosmopolitan/), which will make an executable capable of running on Linux, OpenBSD, FreeBSD, Mac... out of the box.
 To do so, build with the `COSMO` flag.
-It will produce `feuille` and `feuille.com`, the former being the debug binary, and the former the portable one.
+It will produce `feuille.com.dbg` and `feuille.com`, the former being the debug binary, and the latter the portable one.

 If you wish to make a debug build, you can set `DEBUG` to whatever comes to your mind.